patricialmd/aged-care-safety-analytics/README.md

 ## Dashboard Previews
 ### Excel
 ![Excel Dashboard](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/Excel_Dashboard.png)
-The Excel dashboard shows data from February 2025 to January 2026, one full year of monitoring 1,000 elderly residents across 6 Australian cities.
+This Excel dashboard shows data from February 2025 to January 2026, one full year of monitoring 1,000 elderly residents across 6 Australian cities.
 It has a total of 5 charts and a key insights & findings section:
-- 1.*Monthly Safety trends*:  The number of incidents goes up and down slightly each month but stays within a similar range throughout the year.
+- **Monthly Safety trends**:  The number of incidents goes up and down slightly each month but stays within a similar range throughout the year.
 There are no dramatic spikes or drops.
 High-severity incidents follow a similar pattern, peaking in the middle of the year then going down toward the end.
-- 2.*Resolution Rates by Severity*: Most incidents across all severity levels are being resolved as the resolved portion is much bigger than the unresolved portion in all 3 groups.
+- **Resolution Rates by Severity**: Most incidents across all severity levels are being resolved as the resolved portion is much bigger than the unresolved portion in all 3 groups.
-- 3.*Response Performance by Severity*: The more serious the incident, the faster the response.
+- **Response Performance by Severity**: The more serious the incident, the faster the response.
 High-severity incidents get the quickest attention while low-severity incidents take the longest to respond to.
-- 4.*Population by Risk & Location*: Perth stands out as the city with the most high-risk residents compared to all other cities.
+- **Population by Risk & Location**: Perth stands out as the city with the most high-risk residents compared to all other cities.
-- 5.*Incident Types by Category*: Falls are the most common type of incident across all risk groups.
+- **Incident Types by Category**: Falls are the most common type of incident across all risk groups.
 High-risk residents have the most incidents overall compared to medium and low-risk residents.
-- 6.*Key Insights and Findings*: Summarises the most important findings from the dashboard, written in plain text for quick and easy reading.
+- **Key Insights and Findings**: Summarises the most important findings from the dashboard, written in plain text for quick and easy reading.

 ### Power BI - Low Risk View
-![Power BI Low Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/Low-Risk-View.png)
+![Power BI Low Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/Low-Risk-View.png) This dashboard filters data to show only **low-risk residents aged 65-74**.
+Safety performance is generally stable with no clear upward or downward trend in incidents throughout the year.
+Falls are the most common incident type across all cities, and most incidents are being resolved.
+However, the serious incident rate is above threshold, suggesting that even low-risk residents still need careful monitoring.

 ### Power BI - Medium Risk View
 ![Power BI Medium Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/Medium-Risk-View.png)

 ### Power BI - High Risk View
-![Power BI High Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/High-Risk-View.png)
+![Power BI High Risk](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/High-Risk-View.png) This dashboard filters data to show only **high-risk residents aged 85 and above**.
+Despite being the highest risk group, the serious incident rate is relatively low at 8.48% though still above threshold, and high-severity incidents have the best resolution rate at 84.21%.
+Falls remain the most common incident type across all cities, with Perth having the highest incident volume.
+Monthly incidents fluctuate throughout the year with high-severity incidents showing more dramatic ups and downs compared to total incidents.

 ## Key Insights